2015 Tim Russert Photography Contest:

 for the 2015 Tim russert Photography Contest, we are looking for original photographs that depict John Carroll University as a place to live and study.
 This year’s theme of Sense of Place encompasses the feelings and experiences connected specifically to our University Heights campus.
 Visually conveying a sense of place is as much an emotional process as geographic concept.
 How are you experiencing the Jesuit-based university’s traditions in rituals, celebrations, academic activities and athletic events?
 How do you view the mix of classic Gothic and Contemporary campus architecture, with it’s green space, statues and memorials?

-JCU students, faculty, and staff are invited to submit original photos that show the vibrant campus connections of John Carroll University.
-Use your smartphone or camera to capture how you see community life at JCU.
+JCU students, faculty, and staff are invited to submit original photos that show a sense of place about the John Carroll University campus.

 - For JCU Students: first, second, and third prizes include Sony or Fuji digital cameras, supplied by Van’s Photo in Mentor.
 Three honorable mentions also will be awarded.

 - For JCU Faculty and Staff: No prizes will be given in this category, but photos will be displayed with the student photos.

 Contest photos will be displayed in the O’Malley Center Atrium the last two weeks of the semester.
 Then, the collection will be exhibited in the Tully Atrium of the Library during the last two weeks of May and the month of June.

 Winning photos will be permanently displayed in the Russert Department and on our website.
 Contestants will be notified by email by April 17th if their work has won.
 A ceremony and display will open April 21st in the O’Malley Center Atrium at 5 p.m.
 Winners are expected to attend; all entrants are invited.

 For further information contact Mary E. Beadle, Chair of the Tim Russert Department, at firstname.lastname@example.org.

 Entries must be received by Thursday, April 9, at 5 p.m.